Registration & Courses

 If you’re a Master’s student, you register for CH 601 and CH 695.
 If you’re a Doctoral student you register for CH 801 and CH 895.
 They are NOT interchangeable, so please register correctly.
 The Graduate Office will not review your schedules or contact you if you incorrectly register; correct registration is your responsibility.
 If you register incorrectly and do not notice it until after Census Day, you will have to complete a Schedule Revision Form.
 This is a lengthy form that includes a series of signatures and written statements in order to modify your schedule.
 Incorrect registration may result in cessation of GSSP benefits, holds placed on your record, dropped schedules, and tuition bills sent directly to you.
 International students who register incorrectly may have additional OIS forms to complete and must be vigilant to avoid any visa status issues.

 As you approach your minimum required number of credit hours for your degree…

 If you will reach the minimum required number of credit hours (30 for MS or 72 for PhD) within the semester you are registering for, you may register for the number of credit hours that will bring you to the minimum requirement.
 After you have reached the minimum required number of credits you will continue to register for at least 3 credits in order to remain a full-time student.
-PhD students with a previous Master’s who will be in semester 7+, and PhD students who will be in semester 9+ only register for 3 credits of CH 899 or 3-5 credits of CH 895.
-Master’s students who will be in semester 4+, only register for 3 credits of CH 699 or 3-5 credits of CH 695.
+PhD students with a previous Master’s who will be in semester 7+, and PhD students who will be in semester 9+ only register for 3 credits of CH 899 or CH 895.
+Master’s students who will be in semester 4+, only register for 3 credits of CH 699 or CH 695.
 See the table below for how many credit hours you need to enroll in in order to incur the lowest tuition and fees.
 Do not register for anything else.